kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 - [Job Creates Replacement Pods as soon as Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844)
 - [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510)

-Many common machine learning frameworks, such as Tensorflow and JAX, require unique pods.
+Many common machine learning frameworks, such as Tensorflow and JAX, require unique pods per Index.
-Currently if a pod is killed, a replacement pod is created and can cause undesirable behavior.
+Currently, if a pod enters a terminating state (due to preemption, eviction or other external factors), a replacement pod is created and immediately fail to start.

-This is a rare case but it can provide problems if a job needs to guarantee that the existing pods terminate before starting new pods.
+Having a replacement Pod before the previous one fully terminates can also cause problems in clusters with scarce resources or with tight budgets.

-In scarce compute environments, these resources can be difficult to obtain so pods can take a long time to find resources and they may only be able to find nodes once the existing pods have been terminated.
+These resources can be difficult to obtain so pods can take a long time to find resources and they may only be able to find nodes once the existing pods have been terminated.

-In projects that rely on tracking resource usage (like Kueue), there is a request to track the number of terminating pods as terminating pods can still use resources.
+If cluster autoscaler is enabled, the replacement Pods might produce undesired scale ups.

-If a job is stuck in terminating, it could be possible for autoscaling to kick in and give a new node.
+On the other hand, if a replacement Pod is not immediately created, the Job status would show that the number of active pods doesn't match the desired parallelism.
+To provide better visibility, the job status can have a new field to track the number of Pods currently terminating.

-This is not ideal if you could just wait for the pod to terminating and reuse that node.
+This new field can also be used by queueing controllers, such as Kueue, to track the number of terminating pods to calculate quotas.

 ### Goals